-This page contains a list of basic hepatitis C treatment terms one may encounter while researching hep C treatments.
+This page contains a list of basic hepatitis C treatment terms.
 At the bottom of this list there are links to more information about hepatitis C/hep C/HCV (hepatitis C/hep C/HCV all mean hepatitis C).

 The Hepatitis C Virus and its Treatments (The Basic Facts)